vuhnger/vuhnger/README.md

 ## Hi there, I'm @vuhnger 👋

-#### 🔭 I’m currently working as a Consultant @ UiO and pursuing a BSc in Computer Science.
+#### 🔭 I’m currently working as a Consultant @ UiO and pursuing a MSc in Programming and Systems Architecture at the University of Oslo.

+I'm interested in software engieering, distributed systems and security.

+I also like to run. 🏃‍♂️

 #### 📫 How to reach me